 - Battlefield V, The Witcher 3 – recorded with Fraps/in-game FPS counter in campaign mode;

 - Far Cry 5, Middle Earth, Tomb Raider games – recorded with the included Benchmark utilities.

-The HWinfo logs below show the CPU and GPU speeds and temperatures in Farcry 5, Battlefield V and Witcher 3 on the Standard profile, with the fans on Auto, which keeps them running at about 3500-4000 rpm (60-70% of max capacity) and about 43-44 dB at head level on our review unit.
+The HWinfo logs below show the CPU and GPU speeds and temperatures in FarCry 5, Battlefield V and Witcher 3 on the Standard profile, with the fans on Auto.
+That keeps them running at about 3500-4000 rpm (60-70% of max capacity) and about 43-44 dB at head level on our review unit.
 Don’t forget that the CPU is undervolted at -125 mV by default on this standard profile.
-The components reach high temperatures and drop down in frequencies, mostly because the fan profile is not aggressive enough and rather favors acoustics over thermals and performance.
+The components reach high temperatures and drop down in frequencies, mostly because the fan profile rather favors low-noise over the thermals and performance.

 Then, these pictures show what happens on the Tweaked profile, with the -150 mV undervolted CPU, and Turbo Mode on.

 And here’s what happens when unplugging the laptop: the GPU averages around 1.1 MHz (22 W TDP), but the CPU throttles down to 900 MHz, which bottlenecks the performance in some of the more demanding titles.